DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 - **All agents**
     - **Dashboard** - Where dashboard applies to the agent and 'Enable telemetry' is set to _Yes_, the power user can view telemetry by month on 'Go to dashboard'.
 Examples of what is logged can be viewed on each agent's user guide.
+- **Bank reconciliation** - Based on licensing, view the following agent numbers on a bank reconciliation:
+    - Bank statements matched by agent
+    - Percentage of bank statements matched by agent
+    - Vouchers created by agent
+    - Customer payments created by agent
+    - Vendor payments created by agent